Radla/voltcraft-sem-3600bt/README.md

 ### Realtime monitoring

-The _watch_ captures the power data for a given period or infinitely.
+The _watch_ command captures the power data for a given period or infinitely.
 This monitors the power consumption for 5 seconds:
 ```
 $ ./vc-sem.exp Lamp -watch 5
 2019-05-25 11:41:40;1;1;237.7;0.035;4.322;49.99;0.514